 During a shuttle launch, the two white solid rocket boosters (SRB’s) attached to the main orange tank detach first* and fall back to Earth, landing in the Atlantic.
 These are retrieved by NASA ships and ferried back to be refurbished and refilled for the next mission…a process that requires the efforts of many experienced professionals, to say the least.
 The video above is the first to be released by NASA of the entire process is high-definition, showing the fall to Earth and retrieval of both SRBs from the Discovery STS-133 launch.
 Very cool!

-Just goes to show that there’s a lot more people involved in the shuttle program than astronauts and scientists!
+Just goes to show that there were a lot more people involved in the shuttle program than astronauts and scientists!